EYES WIDE SHUT ANALYSIS - PART THREE

 So, things Bill had seen, actions he had made, are being played out in this altercation.
 He had just passed a Mexican restaurant named Conchita's (a version of "conception" to go with the ideas of pregnancy and birth in the film), when he had seen a couple making out under a rose--and if you look back at the photo you'll see how, with the florist shop scene, it looks as if the rose is in the woman's mouth.
 At Marion Nathanson's (Marion being a variation of the name Mary--and, as already pointed out, she had eagerly grasped the back of his neck in her kiss) the maid had been Rosa, and Bill's own babysitter was a Roz.
 After passing another Mexican restaurant, he had pounded his own hand in fury or exasperation as he walked by the Pink Pussy Cat Boutique (pink team).
 It's as if that aggression, Bill pounding his own hand, is now being played out by these individuals who slam him against the car as the bulls ram the bull-runners and call him a switch hitter.

-They make suspect Bill's sexuality, as if giving him reason to pursue an infidelity in order to prove himself sexually, Kubrick perhaps even taking advantage of the public's long-held suspicion that Tom Cruise is gay, meshing and confusing reality with the stage.
+They make suspect Bill's sexuality, as if giving him reason to pursue an infidelity in order to prove himself sexually, Kubrick perhaps even taking advantage of the public's long-held suspicion that Tom Cruise is gay and closeted, meshing and confusing real gossip with the stage.

 The display of the man's posterior may find its parallel also in the focus upon Alice's buttocks when she was putting on her bra while dressed only in black knee socks, which gave her a slightly dom look.
 She too was bending over with her posterior displayed for the camera.
 Before the florist shop, the man had been fondling the woman's buttocks.